 (1) your experience and interest in this field

 Upon registration, you will receive an email containing payment instructions and more information.

 As there are limited slots available, we regret to inform potential applicants that places will be given to participants with the most relevant experience.
 Thank you!

 More information coming soon – watch this space!

 PUBLIC HEALTH ADVISORY

-Please be assured that we will be taking all necessary precautions in accordance with the official guidelines for Phase 2 of Singapore’s reopening.
-The well-being of our participants, session givers and colleagues is of utmost importance to us.
+Please be assured that we will be taking all necessary precautions in accordance with the official guidelines.
+The well-being of our participants, speakers and colleagues is of utmost importance to us.